Transparency in Supply Chain (TISC) Statement

 In 2020 we added a Transparency in Supply Chain clause in the UK Terms of Purchase to assure that our vendors are aware of this topic and agree to comply with the relevant regulations.

-Sun Chemical uses the EcoVadis platform to rate the Corporate Social Responsibility of its supply base, this managing and reducing risk in the supply chain.
+Sun Chemical uses the EcoVadis platform to rate the Corporate Social Responsibility of its supply base, thus managing and reducing risk in the supply chain.
 Information about Sun Chemical’s sustainable procurement initiative can be found in its Corporate Sustainability Report.

 Sun Chemical has added a slavery and human trafficking section to the current UK Supplier Risk Assessment and to the Supplier Questionnaire for the selection of new Suppliers managed by Local Direct Purchasing.